Amethyst

 Is Amethyst rare?

 The biggest factor in the value of this stone is the color displayed.
-The highest-grade gemstone is exceptionally rare and therefore, when one is found, its value is dependent on the demand of collectors.
-It is, however, still orders of magnitude cheaper than the highest-grade sapphires or rubies.
+The highest-grade amethyst is exceptionally rare, and when one is found, its value is generally determined by demand from collectors.
+While it’s rarer than many think, it is still far more affordable than high-grade sapphires or rubies, making it a popular option among gemstone aficionados.

 How can you tell the difference between amethyst and fluorite?